Visit The Mansion

 School Tours & Field Trips

+The Conrad Mansion offers educational history tours for all grades.
 To schedule a school field trip please call 406-755-2166.

 Notes on scheduling a field trip: Field trips require a minimum of 10 children (k-12th grade) and a maximum of 22 children per group.